wandyezj/wandyezj.github.io/docs/_posts/2026-06-28-emerging-technology-narrative.md

 Surprise!
 Engineers can tell stories - no fancy education required!

-I feel these prophetic visions of AI are described by Hanlon's Razor [^wikipedia-hanlons-razor]:
+I feel these prophetic visions of AI are all described by Hanlon's Razor [^wikipedia-hanlons-razor]:

 > Never attribute to malice that which is adequately explained by stupidity.

 Personally, I'm not afraid to say I don't know.
+People tend to want certainty though - so we listen to the prophets.
+Isn't it interesting our prophets are engineers?

 ## What story would you tell?